 Earn the Sign-up Bonus

 Lots of travel rewards credit cards offer very lucrative signup bonuses.
 Some of the bonuses are so big that you earn a free flight right away.
 To earn a signup bonus, you typically have to spend a certain amount on your card within the first three months of opening your account.

 Adding an authorized user who can help you earn the signup bonus faster.
 Just make sure you can afford to pay off the purchases the authorized user makes on the credit card.

 The minimum spending threshold should be low enough that you can afford to pay off your balance in full each month.
 For example, a $3,000 spending threshold means you’ll need to charge and pay off about $1,000 each month.
 If that’s out of your budget, look for a travel rewards credit card with a lower spending bonus.

-With many credit cards, it will take about 4 to 6 weeks after you’ve earned the bonus for it to be credited to your account.
+With many credit cards, it will take about four to six weeks after you’ve earned the bonus for it to be credited to your account.
 Be patient that means it could be about five months from your account opening before you receive your spending bonus.